 If you have been using one of the Release I versions (A.00.00 through A.02.02), there are several porting issues that you should consider.
-Most programs written for Release I should run without modification on Release II-A. However, to optimize your program for Release II-A you may need to make several changes.
-Refer to chapter 2 for a complete discussion of porting from Release I to Release II-A.
+You will need to port your programs in two steps.
+First, follow the instructions in chapter 2 on porting from Release I to Release II-A. Then, follow the instructions in chapter 3 on porting from Release II-A to Release III.